saihanlinn/blog/content/posts/index.md

 I have spent my life in the **last mile**.
 I have worked with social enterprises, INGOs, and businesses dealing with Bottom of the Pyramid customers again and again.

 Even with the ongoing crisis in Myanmar, the reality of the work does not change.
-You pass a security checkpoint every mile, moving from one armed group to another.
+You pass a security checkpoint every 5 miles, moving from one armed group to another.
 Some are friendly, while others are just there to make things hard.
 In that world, stability is non-existent.

 In these environments, I’ve learned that we do not need to measure a lot of KPIs.
 If you want to build a truly **unbreakable revenue engine**, you need to stop looking at "Information" and start looking at "Value."